tom-stephen/Data-Structures-and-Algorithms/README.md

 ### Testing
 To test the functions a python testing file was made.
 In this file it tests all the functions and implementations of the datastructures. this insures proper implementation of the datastructures.

+### Instructions
+This code has been packages and posted on PyPi for distrbution. to use the code you your project install the package using `pip install -i https://test.pypi.org/simple/ TomAndKevinDataStructures==0.2`

 ### Authors
 Tom Stephen and Kevin XIE